13 f rencontres Media:

 Goodland, Marianne, “UCD Architecture Students Design Fairview Park: Project Revitalizes Long-Ignored City Neighborhood”, The Silver & Gold, September 13, 2001

-rencontre plus Aesthetic Results: The double roof is designed to allow maximum sun into the space during winter, and be completely shaded during summer.
+site de rencontre pour celibataire totalement gratuit Aesthetic Results: The double roof is designed to allow maximum sun into the space during winter, and be completely shaded during summer.
 The high roof is shifted to the north and east, thus allowing more pleasant morning light in while the lower roof is shifted to the south and west, thus blocking more of the harsher afternoon sun.
 Round columns, benches forming circles and radii, and the steel I-beams are set at varying lengths creating other welcoming curves.
 Recesses in the concrete columns were made to house local students’ ceramic tiles, thus making the structure more a part of the community.